spotinst/help/src/docs/ocean/features/gke-cluster-vng-orientation.md

 Cloud service provider relevance: <font color="#FC01CC">GKE</font>

 While Ocean is designed to optimize for both availability and cost, you may want to have control over which optimizations are given priority.
-For example, you might want to use cheaper nodes for dev clusters in a development environment.
+For example, you might want to use cheaper nodes for clusters in a development environment.
 In contrast, in a production environment where availability is more important, Ocean should apply a balanced orientation regarding cost and availability.

-You can control the approach that Ocean takes by configuring the Cluster Orientation.
+You can control the approach that Ocean takes by configuring the cluster (and vng) orientation.

 ## Ocean Orientations